The Tracey Ullman Show: The Simpsons

-The Simpson family debuted in short animated cartoons on The Tracey Ullman Show, beginning with episode three of the first season.
-The shorts originally were presented on an occasional basis, alternating episodes with "Dr. N!Godatu", but the reaction to the Simpsons shorts was very positive, and after appearing seven times during season one, the feature was quickly promoted to full-time status, appearing in almost every episode of seasons two and three, before being spun off into a half-hour series.
+The Simpson family debuted as animated shorts on The Tracey Ullman Show, beginning with episode three of the first season.
+The shorts were originally presented on an occasional basis, alternating episodes with "Dr. N!Godatu".
+However, the reaction to the Simpsons shorts was very positive, and after appearing seven times during season one, the feature was quickly promoted to full-time status, appearing in almost every episode of seasons two and three before being spun off into a half-hour series.
 These shorts, also called "bumpers", aired before and after commercial breaks during the first and second seasons of the show.
 They eventually had their own full segments between the live-action segments during season three.
 Except for a repeat airing of the short "Simpson Xmas", they did not appear in the fourth and final season of The Tracey Ullman Show, as they had their own half-hour TV series by then.

-All of them were written by Matt Groening and animated at Klasky Csupo by a team of animators consisting of David Silverman, Wes Archer, and Bill Kopp.
-Tracey Ullman Show cast members Dan Castellaneta and Julie Kavner provided the voices of Homer and Marge Simpson, respectively.
-In the beginning, the drawings appeared very crude because the animators were more or less just tracing over Groening's storyboards, but as the series developed, so did the designs and layouts of the characters and the "Simpsons drawing style" was ultimately conceived.
-At first, they just established the basics; clothes, hair, distinctive features etc. This style evolved even more throughout the first few seasons of The Simpsons, and would later be used on Futurama and Disenchantment, which were also created by Groening.
+All of them were written by Matt Groening and animated at Klasky-Csupo by a team of animators consisting of David Silverman, Wes Archer, and Bill Kopp.
+The Tracey Ullman Show cast members Dan Castellaneta and Julie Kavner provided the voices of Homer and Marge Simpson, respectively.
+In the beginning, the drawings appeared very crude, because the animators were more or less tracing over Groening's storyboard; however, as the series developed, so did the designs and layouts of the characters and the "Simpsons drawing style" was ultimately conceived.
+At first, they just established the basics: clothes, hair, and distinctive features.
+This style evolved even more throughout the first few seasons of The Simpsons, and would later be used on Futurama and Disenchantment, which were also created by Groening.